EASTER: Embedding Aggregation-based Heterogeneous Models Training in Vertical Federated Learning

 \subsection{Secure Embedding Aggregation}

 Given the heterogeneous model in participants, the optimal model parameters required by each participant are different.
 Existing aggregation-based VFL cannot provide enough effective information for each participant.
 Fortunately, with the same label features, the same embedding space can be obtained through the embedding layer of the heterogeneous network.
 We effectively exchange the local features owned by aggregating the local embedding of each participant.
-However, if passive parties send the local embedding value directly, they may reveal the original features.
-To safeguard the original features further, we add a blinding factor to the passive local embedding.
-To add blinding factors to the passive side's local embedding, we generate them beforehand.
+The active party obtains the blinding local embedding, refer to $\{[{E_{l_k}}]\}_{k = 1} ^ {K} = \{{E_{l_k}} + {r_{l_k}}\}_{k = 1} ^ {K} $ A global embedding $E$ is generated after the average aggregating method (see Eq. (\ref{eq: E})).